alex-isv/solutions-engineering/AMD/AI/Deploying_open-webui-ollama_in_AMD-based_RKE2-cluster.md

 ## Using AMD CPUs with Ollama

-If running Ollama just on CPUs, AMD EPYC CPUs can provide very good results.
+Ollama can also be run on modern CPUs if GPU is not available.

-In the below test example 2 AMD EPYC 7763 64-Core Processors were used with 64 phicisal cores each.
+In the below test example a worker node with 2 AMD EPYC 7763 64-Core processors with 64 phicisal cores each were used with llama3.1 model.
 (256 total threads)

 >[!NOTE]
 > In order to use just CPUs, you need to remove or disable a GPU in the mentioned Helm chart.